Wolfrite-CK3/Easier-Realm-Management/README.md

 ## Planned Features
 See the GitHub Issues, for issues marked with "Enhancement" label.

+## Want my mod to support your languages?
+If that is the case, then follow this short list, and add the missing translations.

+1. Fork This Repository.
+2. Make the nececarry localization files and translations.
+3. Create a Pull Request, wherein you explain the changes you have made i.e which language you have made support for.

+For this to work, CK3 has to support the language, so do keep that in mind.

 # Incompatibility
 - Due to how it is coded, any mod that changes the Conversion Task, will be incompatibility, without a patch.